jcrd/sessiond.org/python/sessiond.md

 * **Returns**

-    A dictionary mapping IDs to tuples of ‘who’ and ‘why’ strings
+    A dictionary mapping IDs to tuples of the creation timestamp         and ‘who’ and ‘why’ strings